This recipe as been updated (and upgraded!) as of October 2022.

 To get your monster cookies just right, you’ll want to roll the dough balls and then flatten/shape them into discs about 1/2″ thick.
-These cookies don’t spread much, so flattening the dough balls is important!
 I like to press extra chocolate chips and candy pieces into the dough discs right before baking.
 If you find that your dough balls are crumbling apart because of the chocolate chips and candy pieces, you can take a few of those chocolate pieces out, roll and flatten the dough ball, and then press those some pieces back into the top!

-- Brown sugar adds sweetness, moisture, and flavor!
-Feel free to use light or dark.
+- Brown sugar adds sweetness, moisture, and flavor.
+I like to use light brown sugar for this recipe.

 - Eggs bind the cookies together and keep them moist.
+The extra egg yolk adds chewiness to the cookies.
 I haven’t tested these with any egg replacements.

 - Quick oats are more processed and smaller than old-fashioned oats.
-I find that quick oats are easier to mix in and hold the dough balls together better.
+I find that quick oats are easier to mix in and help hold the dough balls together.

 - Chocolate chips + candy pieces turn these into classic monster cookies.
-Feel free to play with the measurements of both, though if you add more than the recipe states, you’ll have a hard time getting your dough balls to bind together.
-More mix-ins = “crumbly” dough balls.
+Feel free to add more or less of one or the other, depending on your preferences.
+Be sure the total amount of both doesn’t exceed 10 Tbsp or you’ll have a hard time getting your dough balls to bind together (too many mix-ins = “crumbly” dough balls).

 - 1 large egg + 1 large egg yolk, room temp